mahlonsmith/ruby-ezmlm/README.md

 *Strong recommendation*: Create your lists with archiving (-a) and indexing (-i)!
-This library is suitable for modifying behavior of existing lists as a default, but with these flags enabled, can also be an interface to parsing and browsing the content of lists.
+This library is suitable for modifying behavior of existing lists as a default, but with these flags enabled, can also be a generic interface for parsing and browsing list content.

 ## Prerequisites